 W4W is a team of Community Health Worker/Recovery Coaches (CHW/RC) who provide free, non-judgmental, one-on-one supports to women before, during, and after pregnancy.
 W4W’s Community Health Worker/Recovery Coaches (CHW/RC) are trusted members of the North Country community and serve as personal guides and mentors for people with Substance Use Disorder (SUD) who are seeking recovery or are at risk of relapse.
 Supports can include providing connections to treatment, housing, transportation, healthcare, and other essential daily needs and are free and confidential.

-North Country Recovers Together seeks to strengthen Substance Use Disorder (SUD) through the creation of a Greater Recovery Community.
+North Country Recovers Together seeks to strengthen Substance Use Disorder (SUD) supports in Northern NH through the creation of a Greater Recovery Community.
 Recovery may begin on an individual level, but as individuals recover, communities recover, and as communities become stronger, individuals become stronger.
 Through specially designed activities NCRT will take the steps to re-envisioning ourselves as a part of a Greater Recovery Community and identifying areas of collaboration between our services and resources.
 Together we will transform local back roads to recovery into pathways for a stronger North Country.

 No one is in this alone or unaffected by Substance Use Disorder (SUD).
 When we work together, the North Country recovers together!